 Mozzarella/cheddar cheese – optional

-1. Pre heat oven to 400 degrees F and roast the sweet potato with the skin for 30 – 45 minutes till they are tender.
-Poke them with a knife before keeping them in the oven otherwise they burst while roasting.
+1. Preheat oven to 400 º F and roast the sweet potato with the skin for 30 – 45 minutes till it is tender.
+Prick it with a knife before placing it in the oven to prevent it from bursting while roasting.
 Peel them when they cool down, mash well and set them aside.